 Jamie-Lyn Cavallon decided she wanted to be a meteorologist when she was 9 years old, after a tornado touched down in Westfield, Massachusetts, traveled through Cavallon’s hometown of Agawam and then devastated the neighboring city of Springfield.

 The 2011 tornado – unusually severe for the region – made the national news.

-That experience led Cavallon to study meteorology at UMass Lowell, the only public Massachusetts college or university to offer the major – and a more affordable option for her than any other school she applied to.
-Her financial aid package includes state and federal grants and a work-study job.
+Now Cavallon is studying meteorology and atmospheric science at UMass Lowell, the only public Massachusetts college or university to offer the major – and a more affordable option for her than any other school she applied to.
+Her financial aid package includes state and federal grants, scholarships and a work-study job.

 Cavallon joined the campus chapter of the American Meteorological Society right away.
-As a sophomore, she also joined Fernand on the student advisory board of UMatter2, a campus mental health initiative, and became a peer leader in the RHSA.
-She worked in the Office of Multicultural Affairs and then as an office assistant for the RHSA.
+As a sophomore, she became a peer leader in the RHSA, and as a junior, she went on the first-ever RHSA study abroad program to Granada, Spain.
+She now works as an office assistant for the program.

 “Lining up the RHSA helped me line up a lot of other things,” she says.
-“Now, I just try to help other students any way I can, especially first-generation students going into college.”
+“Now, I just try to help other students any way I can, especially first-generation students coming into college.”

 “I wanted to be in another small community and take classes outside my major,” she says.

 Her hard work paid off with a “very good opportunity.”
 She applied for, and was granted, a National Science Foundation Research Experience for Undergraduates internship at Plymouth State University in New Hampshire over the summer of 2023.